 Amounts allocated or transferred to the investment divisions are used to purchase accumulation units.
 Accumulation units of an investment division are purchased when You allocate net premiums, repay loans or transfer amounts to that division.
 Accumulation units are redeemed when You make withdrawals or transfer amounts from an investment division (including transfers for loans), when We make monthly deductions and charges, and when We pay the death benefit.
 The number of accumulation units purchased or redeemed in an investment division is calculated by dividing the dollar amount of the transaction by the division's accumulation unit value next determined at the end of the business day on which the transaction occurs; if the transaction occurs after 3:00 p.m.
-Central Time, then We will use the investment division is the accumulation unit value times the number of accumulation units credited to You.
+Central Time, then We will use the investment division's accumulation unit value on the next business day.
+The value You have in an investment division is the accumulation unit value times the number of accumulation units credited to You.
 The number of accumulation units credited to You will not vary because of changes in accumulation unit values.